stevesuccesslocal/wp-boilerplate/README.md

 * Regenerate Thumbnails
 * WordPress Importer

+## Installation
+When installing this theme, use WP Pusher.

 ## Contributing to wp-boilerplate
-Please ensure that when contributing, you are following coding standards, documentation has been made and that the code is clean and concise. **Push
+Please ensure that when contributing, you are following coding standards, documentation has been made and that the code is clean and concise.

 ## Reporting and Handling of Issues
 Any issue found with the boilerplate should be logged in [Issues](https://github.com/success-local/wp-boilerplate/issues).
 This will allow us to view all past, present and handle any future issues that we may come across.